thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Porkbun:** a domain registrar and web services provider known for affordable domain registration, hosting, and DNS management
 * **GoDaddy:** a domain registrar and web hosting company that provides website, email, and online business services

+## Documentation
+* **Vitepress:** a static site generator built on top of Vite and Vue for building documentation websites
+* **Mkdocs:** a static site generator for creating project documentation websites using Markdown files
+* **Gatsby:** a React-based static site generation framework used to build fast and optimized websites
+* **Markdown (MD):** a lightweight markup language used to format plain text into structured documents with simple syntax
+* **Markdown XML (MDX):** combines Markdown with JSX, allowing developers to embed React components directly inside Markdown
+* **Docusaurus:** static-site open-source documentation website generator framework built by Meta

 ## Desktop
 * **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
 * **ElectronJS:** a framework for building cross-platform desktop applications using Javascript, CSS, and HTML